 Corning Gob Pile is located in Section 4 of Pleasant Township in Perry County and lies within the 14 digit HUC unit #05030304070010.
 The project site is 5 acres and is located in the Headwaters of Sunday Creek north of Rendville.
-Project discharge was measured at the pond discharge from coal refuse area.
-The design will be completed by ODNR-DMRM.
+Project discharge was measured at the pond discharge from coal refuse area (CG02).
+The design was be completed by ODNR-DMRM for a cost of \$1,710.
 The treatment approach for this site is to remove all coal refuse located in the floodplain and along the stream bank of Sunday Creek.
-The major consideration for this project will be to not impact the stream configuration, re-establish a floodplain, move refuse to higher elevation and cover with soil to reduce contact with air and water.
+The major consideration for this project was not to impact the stream configuration, reestablish a floodplain, move refuse to higher elevation and cover with soil to reduce contact with air and water.
 The goal of the design is to reduce metal loadings from headwaters of Sunday Creek.
-The project goal will be evaluated after completion.
-Construction is expected to be completed December 31, 2007.
-Funding for this project will be ODNR-DMRM in house design in conjunction with Federal AML Program site and Ohio EPA 319 for construction.
+Funding for this project was ODNR-DMRM in house design in conjunction with Federal AML Program site and Ohio EPA 319 for construction.
+The construction was completed by McMillan on 11/19/2007 for a cost of \$130,069.

-Water quality data was collected at the project discharge as well as multiple stations downstream pre- construction.
+Water quality data was collected at the project discharge as well as multiple stations downstream pre-construction.
 The graphs below show pH (Figure 1) and acidity (Figure 2) along the mainstem of the receiving stream downstream of the project discharge.
+Post-construction data will be analyzed next year.

-Huff Run Watershed comprehensive acid mine drainage projects progress report for 2006.
+Huff Run Watershed comprehensive acid mine drainage projects progress report for 2007.

-Section III for the Huff Run Watershed contains one comprehensive reports listing completed and funded AMD projects; displaying photos of the project site, a description of the project, water quality data change at the mouth of Huff Run (station HRR08/HR 32) and the impact of all the reclamation projects from the period 1976-1997 for pre-construction to 1997-2006 for post construction.
-Acidity and pH graphs have been generated for Farr, Acid Pit #1, and Lyons using available data.
+Section III for the Huff Run Watershed contains one comprehensive report listing completed and funded AMD projects; displaying photos of the project site, a description of the project, water quality data change at the mouth of Huff Run (station HRR08/HR 32) and the impact of all the reclamation projects from the period 1976-1997 for pre-construction to 1997-2007 for post construction.
+Acidity and pH graphs have been generated for all completed projects.
+Acid and metal load reductions were calculated with limited discharge data for: Linden, Lindentree, and Lyons.
+Farr, Acid Pit #1, and Harsha are lacking either pre or post discharge data to generate the acid and metal load reductions.

-List of acid mine drainage reclamation projects reported on in the 2006 NPS monitoring report:
+List of acid mine drainage reclamation projects reported on in the 2007 NPS monitoring report:

-- 1. Huff Run AML project
+- 1. Huff Run AML project Status Completed\

 - 2. Farr project

 - 3. Linden Bioremediation project

-- 4. Acid Pit #1 (Phase I) project
+- 4. Acid Pit #1 (Phase I ) project

 - 5. Lindentree project

 - 6. Harsha North project

 - 7. Lyons project

 - 8. Fern-Hill HR-42 project

 - 9. Belden project

 - 10. Thomas project

 - 11. Mineral Zoar Road AMD project